 Web pages are getting more and more complex, as is their code, and subsequently, their load time.
 By implementing file compression, you can significantly reduce code files, thus improving your website speed and responsiveness.

-Redirects are needed and used for many reasons, but they should be avoided as much as possible.
+Redirects for web performance are needed and used for many reasons, but they should be avoided as much as possible.
 Redirects generate the so-called additional round trip time.
 They also tend to increase the time needed to load the initial HTML document, even before the browser starts loading other assets.
 That’s why some webmasters call them “performance killers.”

 Preload, Prefetch, and Preconnect